MicrosoftDocs/azure-docs/articles/data-share/share-your-data-bicep.md

 ---
-title: 'Share outside your org (Bicep file) - Azure Data Share quickstart'
+title: 'Share outside your org (Bicep) - Azure Data Share quickstart'
-description: Learn how to share data with customers and partners using Azure Data Share and a Bicep file in this quickstart.
+description: Learn how to share data with customers and partners using Azure Data Share and Bicep.
 author: schaffererin
 ms.author: v-eschaffer
 ms.service: data-share